jared-richard-clarke/student/haskell/notes/monads.md

 ```

 ### Reader

+- **Computation Type**: Reads values from a shared environment.
+- **Binding Strategy**: Monad values are functions from the environment to a value.
+  The bound function is applied to the bound value.
+Both have access to the shared
+  environment.
+- **Uses**: Maintaining variable bindings or other shared environment.
+- **Zero and Plus**: None.

 The `ask` function retrieves the environment and the `local` function executes a
 computation in a modified environment.
 The `asks` function is a convenience function